Sacobrt/SocialMediaAPP/Backend/README.md

 ##### Summary

 The date of birth of the user.
-This field is optional.

 <a name='P-CSHARP_SocialMediaAPP-Models-DTO-UserDTORead-CreatedAt'></a>
 ### CreatedAt `property`